notarock/dotfiles/README.md

-# My based dotfiles repo, entirely managed using Nix
+# My dotfiles repo, entirely managed using Nix

-This sets up everything I need.
+This repository contains all of my configurations for doom-emacs, stumpwm, and many more.

-All of this works and I just keep piling up stuff on top of it.
+It is all managed by Nix, mostly home-manager.